How Much Internet Speed Do I Need in Canada? 50, 100, 500 Mbps or 1 Gbp

 Speed also depends on the provider and technology

-Large providers such as Bell, Rogers, and TELUS often advertise high-speed plans, but the best option depends on your exact address.
+Large providers such as Bell, Rogers, and TELUS often advertise high-speed plans, but the best option depends on your exact address, building, and unit.
 Some homes have fibre to the home.
-Others have cable, DSL, fixed wireless, or satellite options.
+Others have cable, DSL, fixed wireless, 5G home internet, or satellite options.

 Before choosing only by speed, compare the technology, upload speed, price after promotion, modem/router equipment, support, contract terms, and availability at your address.
-You can start with our Bell vs Rogers vs TELUS Internet comparison.
+You can start with our Bell vs Rogers vs TELUS Internet comparison or browse our Canadian ISP reviews.

 One person on a budget